Jewish Day School of Metropolitan Seattle

 The Jewish Day School of Metropolitan Seattle (JDS) is the oldest community Jewish day school in the Pacific Northwest.
 JDS offers an integrated curriculum of Judaic studies and general studies focusing on the "whole student," from Pre-Kindergarten to grade 8.

 History

 JDS was founded in 1980 by a group of community leaders as the region's first Jewish community day school.
 Regardless of Jewish lineage, the school was founded with the intent of providing all students a dual education in Judaic studies and general studies.
 In the mid-1980s, JDS purchased a former Bellevue, Washington elementary school to establish its campus, and it still occupies it today.

 Facilities

 Located in Bellevue, Washington in the Crossroads neighborhood, adjacent to Temple B'nai Torah, JDS is situated on a seven-acre campus just south of the Microsoft Main Campus.
 The campus includes educational facilities with learning space, a library, a 10,000-square-foot (930 m2) athletic center, as well as a soccer and play field.
+They will move to a location near the Herzl-Ner Tamid Conservative Congregation in Mercer Island for the 2026-2027 school year and beyond, following the sale of the current campus in Crossroads.